-It only takes a minute or two to activate a Chase credit card, and you’ll be able to make purchases with your card as soon as you do.
-If you don’t activate your Chase credit card, you may run into problems trying to use it.
+It only takes a minute or two to activate your Southwest credit card.
+Plus, you can use the card immediately after activation.
+If you don’t activate your credit card, you may run into problems when trying to use it.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.